 Pastéis can be filled with savoury or sweet fillings.
-Here, we offer both a savoury version with hearts of palm and a sweet one with guava paste.
-Take your pick of either, or halve the quantities for each filling and make eight of each variety.
 The dough requires a bit of stretching, so if you own a pasta machine, we suggest you use it to roll out the dough.
 Just before eating the pastries, pierce a hole in them to allow the steam to escape.

 Hearts of palm filling